Magic-Unique/Tools/Pods/FastImageCache/README.md

 ### Working with Image Format Families

 The advantage of classifying image formats into families is that the image cache's delegate can tell the image cache to process entity source images for **all** image formats in a family when **any** image format in that family is processed.
+By default, all image formats are processed for a given family unless you implement this delegate and return otherwise.

 ```objective-c
 - (BOOL)imageCache:(FICImageCache *)imageCache shouldProcessAllFormatsInFamily:(NSString *)formatFamily forEntity:(id<FICEntity>)entity {